alanmimms/kl10-microcode/README.md

 order of detail now, and the microcode correctly fetches an instruction from the MBOX (memory) and begins to execute it.

+Don't expect this to be stable or tagged for releases until I get a lot further down the path.
+For now, since it isn't stable anyway, I checkpoint my source tree to GitHub with impunity and little care.
+It could be in any state when I do that.

 I have code from an earlier project that will eventually supply the emulation for disk and tape drives, and I'll write an Ethernet based emulator for the TCP/IP interface when the time comes as well.